dendibakh/dendibakh.github.io/_posts/2018-12-29-Understanding-IDQ_UOPS_NOT_DELIVERED.md

             232128      LSD.CYCLES_4_UOPS
 ```

 We can see that half of the time RAT was stalled (likely because it was full) and another half of the time LSD was active and delivered some amount of uops.
-We can already guess that number because we know how much total slots we waisted (`IDQ_UOPS_NOT_DELIVERED.CORE`).
+We can already guess that number because we know how many total slots we wasted (`IDQ_UOPS_NOT_DELIVERED.CORE`).
 Each second cycle LSD delivered 2 uops which also means that each second cycle `IDQ_UOPS_NOT_DELIVERED.CORE` was increased by 2.
-Given that the number of cycles the backend was requesting uops is 5 * 10^8 and we waisted 2 slots on each of them, we confirmed the number for `IDQ_UOPS_NOT_DELIVERED.CORE` (10^9).
+Given that the number of cycles the backend was requesting uops is 5 * 10^8 and we wasted 2 slots on each of them, we confirmed the number for `IDQ_UOPS_NOT_DELIVERED.CORE` (10^9).

 I must say that I expected to see one uop delivered each cycle instead of 2 uops each second cycle.
 I'm not entirely sure why that's the case.
 It proves that real CPU design is much more complicated than my mental model. :)